treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 ## Problem 5: Easily knowing what went wrong

-So with the EF Core generated database being published to a SQL Docker container, I could use the powershell installed sqlpackage to generate a deploy report using the .dacpac created with the project referencing the database project.
-But how do I get that from a SQlPackage Deploy report into a format that's useful, and can pass or fail the build if discrepancies are found?
+So with the EF Core generated database being published to a SQL Docker container, I could use the Powershell installed SQLPackage to generate a deploy report using the .dacpac created with the project referencing the database project.
+But how do I get that from a SQLPackage Deploy report into a format that's useful, and can pass or fail the build if discrepancies are found?

 ### Solution